Build cognitive ramps for the mentally disabled

 My name is Kristy.
 I've suffered for decades ever since I was a little girl from disabilities which are less visible than other kinds.
 Although it is easier to see the ramps, for example, that some physically handicapped individuals need to access resources, disabilities which are perceived to be mental are also real and deserve equal consideration and respect.
 With the help of Berkeley, California street artist's drawing of a brain in a wheelchair that I came up with, I've launched a fundraiser for a suite of short and long-term projects to help mentally-handicapped people acquire the psychological ramps we need to navigate the cognitive style for which our system was designed around the world.

-Since I recognize the temporal longevity of such a dynamic public awareness campaign -- in the meantime -- I ask for subsidiary funds for all of us to pay for needs for myself (and others like me) such as housing, food, transportation, etc that only exacerbates the suffering in this world to be without security.
-The most pressing one being an abscessed tooth for which I need a root canal.
+Since I recognize the temporal longevity of such a dynamic public awareness campaign -- in the meantime -- I ask for subsidiary funds to pay for needs for myself (and others like me) such as housing, food, transportation, etc that only exacerbates the suffering in this world to be without security.

 In any case, to fuel thinking about non-monetary economies (as simple as random acts of kindness!) – as well as consider alternative economic perspectives that challenge related features of the mainstream (i.e. competition, privatization, etc) that are hailed as superior is important to recognizing the ripple effect on everyone in our economic system as a result of neglecting cognitively diverse approaches.
-In general, diversity is accepted as positive and promoted from dietary consumption for individual well-being to income sources & investment portfolios for financial health, hiring of employees for a company to thrive as well as those focused on the issue of climate change who are concerned about the impact of a loss of biodiversity on ecosystem survival.
+In general, diversity is accepted as positive and promoted from dietary consumption for individual well-being to income sources & investment portfolios for financial health, hiring of employees for a company to thrive as well as those focused on the environmental impact of a loss of biodiversity on ecosystem survival.

-Appreciating differences that are less visible and accommodating them can even help heal political wounds.
+Appreciating differences that are less visible and accommodating them can even help heal political wounds our country is facing and the rest of the world is dealing with the ramifications.
 Perhaps learning to empathize with subjective experiences of the world that are different is the medicine needed to heal a polarized nation.
 To use an analogy, left-handed people are not less intelligent or less capable than right-handed people, but can have more difficulty navigating a world engineered by the latter simply because, for example, their natural way for reaching for a doorknob is the reverse.
 Imagine how much more difficult it is for people to thrive in this world with a way of thinking and acting that is different from those who cognitively engineered our educational, economic, and political system.

 Some additional questions we will consider are the following: Does a pecuniary-centric economic system waste human potential?
-Can economic equity be achieved with a tool that privileges a particular cognitive style?
 Is it ultimately reasonable to continue on an economic path that increasingly attempts to quantify how valuable people are or what they do is worth?

-Fundraising to support this intensive analysis of money as a contributor to neurological disease may seem hypocritical, but is unavoidable in order to identify a cognitive blindsight in research for a disease that is rising faster than any other neurological disorder.
+Fundraising to support this intensive analysis of money as a contributor to neurological disease may seem hypocritical, but may be unavoidable in order to identify a cognitive blindsight in research for a disease that is rising faster than any other neurological disorder as well as other conditions that are too nuanced to be address by traditional research methods.
 In any case, we expect the hypothesis to be developed with ongoing revision and expansion.
 Above all, we look forward to facilitating diverse communication styles to contribute to this process for an idea -- how money affects cells and genes in the brain -- that is hopefully worth sharing!
-In any case, please sign up as "A Better Exit" supporter <abetterexit.org>, join the facebook group for which I'm admin <https://www.facebook.com/groups/690269122571428>, and you can also read the petition I originally started https://www.change.org/p/legalize-dignified-death-choice-for-physical-mental-suffering If you need more information or have any questions, feel free to reach me at [email redacted] or (510) [phone redacted]
+In any case, if you'd like more information or have any questions or feedback, feel free to reach out to me and join my new economic system (Karmism to supplant Capitalism and Communism) and political system (Mobians or "Same side" economics to supplant Reagan's Supply-side economics) <https://www.linkedin.com/company/karmism/>

 Organizer